The Québec maritime Blog

 KJ: Do you have any pro tips to make the most of winter in Gaspésie?

 JB: Being outdoors means being in a peaceful environment, a setting that can present you with certain challenges, but that you want to control to a certain extent.
-You must dress warmly, in good winter boots, mitts, a winter hat, etc. But it’s not just about having the right clothes, you also need to know how to work with them.
+You must dress warmly, in good winter boots, mitts, a winter hat, etc. But it’s not just about having the right outerwear.
 As lumberjacks used to do, bring several layers and put them on or take them off depending on what you’re doing and how cold it is.

 A little reminder: It’s important to be vigilant in the Chic-Chocs, since there’s always a risk of avalanches.
-Be attentive to the mountain and comply with safety regulations.
+Pay attention to the mountains and follow safety regulations.

 KJ: What do you like to do after a day outdoors?

-JB : It’s always good to savour a tasty craft beer, Radoune gin (inspired by the forest of Gaspésie) or a hot chocolate from Couleur Chocolat.
+JB : It’s always good to savour a tasty local microbrew, a glass of Radoune Gin (inspired by the forest of Gaspésie) or a hot chocolate from Couleur Chocolat.
 But above all, I enjoy chatting with people by the fireplace and getting to know them.
 There’s nothing better after a great day outdoors!

 Has this interview with Jacques Bouffard inspired you to go on an adventure in Gaspésie’s winter wonderland?
-Many surprises await you in the four corners of this region, including the legendary hospitality of the locals!
+Many surprises await you in the four corners of this region, and you’re sure to enjoy the legendary hospitality of the locals!